N0ku/javaAv/README.md

 ## Installation

 1. Clone this repository to your local machine
 2. Open the project in your preferred IDE
-3. Configure your MySQL Server information in the `config.properties` file
-4. Build and run the project
+3. Build and run the project

 ## Usage